TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.server.rst

       Specifies a format string that should be used by :meth:`send_error` method for building an error response to the client.
-The string is filled by default with variables from :attr:`responses` based on the status code that passed to :meth:`send_error`.
+The string is filled by default with variables kutoka :attr:`responses` based on the status code that passed to :meth:`send_error`.

    .. attribute:: error_content_type